caribbeanwebdev/real-estate-app/README.md

 ### 🤔 Why not GraphQL?

-If you find that working with REST is boring, this application has a GraphQL endpoint prepared to work with the apartments data.<br/>
+If you find that working with REST is boring, this application has a GraphQL endpoint ready to work with the apartments data.<br/>
 You can try it at http://localhost:3021/api/graphql

 ### 🔍 Running Tests